 If there is an outbreak of an infection within the nursery, then water, sand and dough play will cease until it is deemed safe to resume.
 The dough and sand will be discarded.

 In normal circumstances, dough is changed weekly and sand is sieved weekly and changed every 6 – 8 weeks.

 Exclusion of sick children / staff

 Parents are required to sign a form whereby they agree with Bumbles Policy and Procedures for the exclusion of sick children.
 This is vital to minimise the spread of infection within the setting.
 Parents and staff are provided with exclusion times for common infections.

-Children who are unwell with an infectious disease should not attend Bumbles Day Care.
+Children who are unwell with an infectious disease should not attend Bumbles.
 The Manager ensures that all parents sign an exclusion contract for their child/children.

-If a child becomes ill whilst at Bumbles Day Care and it is deemed that they are too unwell to stay at nursery, the parent(s) or other appropriate person will be contacted and asked to collect their child.
-(Please see Child and Adult Illness Policy)
+If a child becomes ill whilst at Bumbles and it is deemed that they are too unwell to stay, the parent(s) or other appropriate person will be contacted and asked to collect their child.
+Further information can be found in our Child and Adult Illness policy.